pierre-rouleau/usrhome/readme.rst

                                 command to
                                 toggle this in the current shell.

+USRHOME_CONFIG_AT_LOGIN         Set to 1 to inform USRHOME files to perform
+                                configuration when invoked in a login shell.
+                                If you want to restrict use of USRHOME controlled configuration to interactive shells, don't set it, or set it to 0.
+If set this must be set inside the `usrcfg/setfor-all-config.sh`_ file.

 USRHOME_USE_HOMEBREW            Set to 1 when using Homebrew, to add Homebrew
                                 directories to the PATH.